top of page

 Father: Richard Edwardson

-*Bould - could refer to modern Bold Heath, just North-East of Widnes
+*Bould - likely refers to modern Bold Heath, North-East of Widnes

 How can you get involved?